NEUBIAS/training-resources/_includes/tool_installation/activities/tool_installation_napari.md

 1. `conda activate skimage-napari-tutorial`
 1. `jupyter notebook`
   - `New > Python 3`
-1. type following commands in a cell and run by pressing the `play` button or `Shift-Enter`.
+1. type following commands in a cell and execute the cell by pressing the `Run` button or `Shift-Enter`.
 You should get the napari GUI showing an image

 ``` python
 # Instantiate the napari viewer